booleanapp/docs/index.md

 ### Easy unsubscribing

 We add an unsubscribe link in the footer of survey email.
-Clicking this link will unsubscribe the recipient (email address) from all future surveys in the project.
+Clicking this link will unsubscribe the recipient (email address) from all future emails in a survey.
 You can also unsubscribe recipients using our [API](/docs/v1_unsubscribes.html).
-Please note that unsubscribe is at project level.

 ### Scheduling